Maribojoc Church: Church history

 The Jesuits started evangelizing the town of Maribojoc (originally Malabojoc) as a mission station in the early 1600s.
 It was built in the settlement along the Abatan River at Viga, now part of Antequera, including a church built by Father Gabriel Sánchez.
 The parish was founded in 1767 or 1768.
 With the canonical erection of the Holy Cross Parish, Father Juan Soriano, SJ, was installed as its first parish priest.

 When the Jesuits left Maribojoc in 1768, the Augustinian Recollects administered to the spiritual needs of the town until 1898.
 Father Julian de Santa Ana, from the Recollects, served as the second parish priest.
 In 1794 and 1880, the towns of Cortes and Antequera established their own parish, separate from Maribojoc.
 The first church was constructed in a muddy area of the town proper from 1798 and was finished after 18 years under forced labor (polos y servicios) in 1816.
 To build the church, parishioners were instructed to bring not less than 4 pounds of rock from the sea every time they attended.

 The church, made of coral stones under the Recollects, was built in 1852 under the auspices of Father Manuel Plaza, who served as parish priest from 1843 to 1859, then continued under Father Fernando Rubio.
 After twenty years, the church was finished in 1872.
 Father José Sánchez also built part of Maribojoc church and its Neo-Gothic retablo.
 The church was spared during the Philippine–American War, the Second World War and natural calamities.
 In 2009, the National Historical Institute (NHI), now National Historical Commission of the Philippines, installed a historical marker in the presence of Tagbilaran Bishop Most Reverend Leonardo Medroso and Ambeth Ocampo, chairman of NHI.
-The church was declared a National Cultural Treasure through Museum Declaration number 2 on May 5, 2010.
+The church was declared a National Cultural Treasure on May 5, 2010.
 Its marker was unveiled on July 22, 2012, at the Old Provincial Building of Bohol in Tagbilaran.
 Although the church survived previous natural calamities and wars, it did not survive the 2013 Bohol earthquake.

+2013 earthquake and restoration

+On October 15, 2013, a strong earthquake heavily damaged the church and several other churches designated as National Cultural Treasures.
+Major damage was observed at the churches of Maribojoc and Loon.
+Both churches were left in rubble, having been totally destroyed.
+At Maribojoc Church only the image of the Sacred Heart of Jesus that remained standing in front of the church.